There is a link to an online version of artsbeat on this website

 Purple and Grey – courses for emerging artists

 Purple and Grey have teamed up with The Society of All Artists to create a regional art group with a programme of meetings and workshops to be staged at Tansley Village Hall from 10.30am-12.30pm on Wednesday mornings throughout the year.
-The first is on February 8.
+This month, March 8 and 22.
 Book online at purpleandgrey.co.uk or by emailing email@example.com.

 Sensational Salsa, The Old Clubhouse, Buxton

 Beginners’ classes from 7.30pm on Tuesdays followed by improvers classes at 8.30pm.To find out more contact 07811 100191 or firstname.lastname@example.org

 Scandi Workshops by Needle in the Mill, Banks Mill, Bridge Street, Derby

 Hygge Lanterns and Cards, Wednesdays, 6.30pm-9pm.

 n Scandi Embroidery, Fridays 12.30-3pm.